Professional Doctorate in Policy Research and Practice DPRP

 - health policy

-- technology policy
+- the political economy of science and technology policy

 - networks, governance and citizenship in a digital world